apache/openoffice/main/reportbuilder/license/readme_en-US.txt

 Uninstalling

-* Choose Tools > Extension Manager, click the Oracle Report Builder entry, then click Remove.
+* Choose Tools > Extension Manager, click the Report Builder entry, then click Remove.

 Using the Extension

-You find complete instructions on using the Oracle Report Builder in the application help that is installed with Oracle Open Office or OpenOffice.org.
+You find complete instructions on using the Report Builder in the application help that is installed with Apache Open Office.
 Press F1 to open the Help Viewer, then enter the words "Report Builder" in the	Index text box.